The National Lottery Community Fund

-The Rank Foundation is a grant giving charitable trust, restricted to causes within the UK approved by the Charity Commission.
-They have supported Centre 63 for many years and have invested in young people within Knowsley.
+The Rank Foundation is a grant giving charitable trust, and have been supporting Centre 63 for over 30 years, investing in young people within Knowsley.

-John Moores Foundation is a registered charity, established in 1964, that gives money to community organisations doing charitable work.
+John Moore’s Foundation is a registered charity, established in 1964, that gives money to community organisations doing charitable work.
 They focus on funding projects based in Merseyside.
-They aim to enable people who face barriers as a result of social, educational, physical, economic, cultural, or geographical disadvantages and to improve their social conditions and quality of life.
-They give our full support to Centre 63.

-The Henry Smith Charity has been helping combat disadvantage and poverty since 1628.
-Nearly four centuries after we were first established, The Henry Smith Charity is one of the largest grant making charities in Britain; making grants of over £30 million in 2017.
-The Henry Smith Charity aims to bring about lasting change to people’s lives, helping them to benefit from and contribute to society.
-The Charity has been supporting Centre 63 since 2005 through their ‘Improving Lives’ grant programme, which provides grants to charitable organisations that help people when other sources of support have failed, are inappropriate, or are simply not available.
+The Henry Smith Charity has been supporting Centre 63 since 2005 through their ‘Improving Lives’ grant programme, which provides grants to charitable organisations that help people when other sources of support have failed, are inappropriate, or are simply not available.

-The Community Foundation for Merseyside has been supporting the centre and our community for several years.
+The Community Foundation for Merseyside has been supporting Centre 63 and our community for several years.
 The Foundation has been a great supporter, offering their wealth of experience, knowledge, expertise and bespoke advice to ensure that we make an impact where it is most needed.
-Since 1999, they have distributed in excess of £40 million to charities and community groups in Merseyside.
-Their knowledge of the sector allows us to find and reach charities in our community, including lesser-known charities operating at a grassroots level; ensuring charitable awards create lasting change.